 The maker movement is a recent grass-roots phenomenon that responds to the pervasive consumer culture that blocks creativity and makes us reliant on large corporations.
 Maker culture uses developments in communication and technology to encourage people to be creative, self-reliant producers, rather than consumers.
 Out of this movement came 'hack spaces', in which groups of people got together to work on projects and usually these spaces are democratic and self-organising.

-NVC is based on the premise that all human behaviour stems from attempts to meet universal basic human needs and that those needs are never in conflict.
+Horizontal communication is based on the premise that all human behaviour stems from attempts to meet universal basic human needs and that those needs are never in conflict.
 Conflict arises when the strategies people use to meet those needs clash, rather than the needs themselves.
-NVC proposes that if people can identify their needs, the needs of others, and the feelings that surround these needs, harmony can be achieved.
+Horizontal communication proposes that if people can identify their needs, the needs of others, and the feelings that surround these needs, harmony can be achieved.

-We use NVC to help children resolve conflict at The Garden.
+We use horizontal communication to help children resolve conflict at The Garden.
 You can learn more about how we do this by reading our Behaviour Management Policy.